wehkamp/docker-prometheus-cloudflare-exporter/README.md

 Please note that because of how the Cloudflare API works this exporter will only return statistics from `now() - 5 minutes`.

+In addition, the exporter will also fetch DNS analytics.
+Exporting metrics per records queried at edge resolvers per PoP.

 ### Try it

 Running the container: